Newtok, Alaska

 Newtok (Niugtaq) is a small village on the Ningliq River in the Bethel Census Area, Alaska, United States.
-The population is zero as of late 2024, down from 321 in 2000, and the village has been abandoned.
+The population is 0 as of late 2024, down from 321 in 2000, and the village has been abandoned.
 Climate change and river erosion forced the primarily Central Yup'ik Alaska Native village to consider relocation.
-Mertarvik is the new village that has been established that the residents moved.
-Demolition of any hazardous items left behind is in place from remote crews, sadly those crews found many pets, primarily dogs, left behind that could have been moved as well.
+Residents moved to the new village of Mertarvik.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 1.1 sqmi, of which, 1.0 sqmi of it is land and 0.1 sqmi of it (7.21%) is water.
+According to the United States Census Bureau, the CDP has a total area of 1.1 sqmi, of which, 1 sqmi of it is land and 0.1 sqmi of it (7.21%) is water.

 Demographics

 Newtok first appeared on the 1950 U.S. Census as "Keyaluvik", an unincorporated native village.
 This was also the name of the earlier settlement just to the west, which became known as "Old Keyaluvik."
 In 1960, the name was changed to Newtok.
 Newtok formally incorporated in 1976, but disincorporated in 1997.
 It was then made a census-designated place (CDP), effective with the 2000 census.